419th Fighter Wing - Reserve

 Special Victims’ Counsel

-A Special Victims’ Counsel (SVC) is an attorney who provides victims of sexual assault and certain other serious offenses with free legal advice and advocacy in military justice and administrative processes.
+A Special Victims’ Counsel is an attorney who provides victims of sexual assault and certain other serious offenses with free legal advice and advocacy in military justice and administrative processes.
 SVCs are independent of other base agencies and are covered by attorney-client privilege, so communications between SVCs and their clients are confidential. – Bldg.
 460

 Sexual Assault Awareness